ThomasGreiner/todo-syntax/README.md

 # TODO file syntax

-[Sublime Text 3][st3] syntax definition and color scheme for plain text files containing lists of tasks that need to be done (i.e. ToDos).
+[Sublime Text 3][st3] syntax definition and color scheme for plain text files containing lists of tasks that need to be done (i.e. ToDos) and pro/con lists.
 The Sublime Text color scheme is based on [FreshCut by Dayle Rees][freshcut].

 ![Sublime Text 3 screenshot](screenshots/sublime.png)

 ### Syntax

-Start a TODO block using `TODO:`, optionally followed by a title, as its first line.
-Finally, you can end the TODO block using `:TODO` as the last line.
+Start a block using `NAME:`, optionally followed by a title, as its first line.
+Finally, you can end the block using `:NAME` as the last line.

-Within the TODO block you can add tasks that start with one of the characters below followed by a whitespace:
+Within the block you can add items that start with a character (see below for list) followed by a whitespace.

+#### TODO Block

 - `!`: Task is open and important
 - `-`: Task is open